ennui2342/qswarm/README.md

     end
 ```

-In this case the `:format` argument isn't really needed because a payload is specified by the block, but if the block was absent Qswarm would use it to know it needed to do a `payload.data.to_xml` before sending to the connection.
+In this case the `:format` argument isn't really needed because a return payload is specified by the block, but if the block was absent Qswarm would use it to know it needed to do a `payload.data.to_xml` before sending to the connection.
 You can have multiple sinks in a single source block that will all process the same payload.

 ## Full Example ##